askmike/gekko/docs/internals/Actors.md

 to listen to:

 - market feed / trade: `processTrade`.
-  This method will be fed a trade like
+  This method will be fed a trade like:

       {
         date: [unix timestamp],